This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

-Since I had all of this leftover cooked rice, scrambled eggs, and pumpkin spice stored in the refrigerator, I decided to try one last thing.
-Combine all of that with a little chicken broth — for my homemade dog diarrhea treatment.
+Since I had all of this leftover cooked rice, scrambled eggs, and canned pumpkin stored in the refrigerator, I decided to try one last thing.
+I combined all of that with a little chicken broth — for my homemade dog diarrhea treatment.

 For the rest of the day, he couldn’t get enough of that combination of diarrhea-curing foods.